zencart/documentation/content/user/troubleshooting/reset_admin_password.md

 ## 2. Log in with another account.
 If you can log in to your Zen Cart admin using another account (with Super-User privilege), please do so, and reset/modify the other admin password as needed using the [Admins > Admin Users](/user/admin_pages/admins/admin_users/) page.

-## 3. Resend Password
+## 3. Forgot Password
-If you can't login from another account, try using the *Resend Password* button on the admin login page.
+If you can't login from another account, try using the *Forgot Password* button on the admin login page.
 Enter the admin email address, and wait for your new password to arrive by email.

 ## 4. Use phpMyAdmin